ormisum/homebridge-hygrothermograph-cgdk2/README.md

 ### Multiple sensors
-When running just one Hygrotermograph accessory there is no need to specify the address of the BLE device.
+When running just one HygrothermographCgdk2 accessory there is no need to specify the address of the BLE device.
-But if you want to run multiple Hygrotermograph accessories you need to specify the BLE address for each of them.
+But if you want to run multiple HygrothermographCgdk2 accessories you need to specify the BLE address for each of them.
 If the address is not specified they will interfere with each other.

 The easiest way to find the address of the device is to use `[sudo] hcitool lescan`.